saeidh12/razmai-server/README.md

 This route just displays a simple welcome page if the server is running.

 ### /maps
-This route sends back a json object with the keays being the map names available in the server and the values being the map json itself.
+This route sends back a json object with the keys being the map names available in the server and the values being the map json itself.

 ### /ais
 This route returns the list of the names of AIs available by the server.

 ### /play-turn
-This route recieves a json containing the the game object and the index of the player whose turn it is.
+This route receives a json containing the the game object and the index of the player whose turn it is.
 The game object is described in the [Wiki](https://github.com/saeidh12/razmai-server/wiki/Game-Object).

 The server plays the turn and returns;
 * the new game object
-* game_ended: a boolean indecating if the game has finished
+* game_ended: a boolean indicating if the game has finished
 * player_leader_board: a list of players ordered by the number of bases they own
 * team_leader_board: a list of teams ordered by the number of bases they own

 ### /test-connection
-This route just returns a boolean to endicate the server is working properly.
+This route just returns a boolean to indicate the server is working properly.

 ## Adding AIs
 You can add your AIs to the server by moving their file to the ais directory in the project.